 To place bet the Super Bowl at a Colorado sportsbook, you have to be physically within the state and 21 years or older.
 You do not have to be a CO resident.

-Colorado is sure to attract a lot of betting action, with four major sports franchises in the state.
+Colorado attracts a lot of betting action, with four major sports franchises in the state.
 Alongside the Broncos, there’s the Denver Nuggets in the NBA, the Colorado Avalanche in the NHL, and the Colorado Rockies in MLB.

 It’s a good time for football fans in Colorado, with the opportunity to place wagers on the most significant event in sports.